What Will Be The Digital Marketing Trends of 2017?

 5. Digital marketing trends of 2017: social conversion is coming

 In 2017, the online communities will not be bound to company-consumer conversations or attracting new prospects only, Aggarwa claims.
 Instead, they will provide opportunities to improve conversion rates.
 Social media will work as new conversion channels and offer tools to convert prospects directly into buyers.

-6. Search algorithm will change.
+6. Digital marketing trends of 2017: search algorithm will change.
 And change again

 Search engine algorithms will continue to change.
 With the enormous amount of information being added to the internet every second, Aggarwa predicts that search engine giants will keep on updating their algorithm to decide what content should get priority and rank higher in search engine result pages.
 He advises you to remain original, informative, and helpful to your audience, and to focus on Facebook’s algorithm and Bing’s algorithm in addition to Google’s algorithm.